hakeem-amsagguine/linux/Documentation/usb/gadget_serial.rst

 (If you have other USB serial devices connected, change the device name appropriately.)

-On a Windows host configure a new HyperTerminal session to use the COM port assigned to Gadget Serial.
+On a linux host configure a new HyperTerminal session to use the COM port assigned to Gadget Serial.
 The "Port Settings" will be set automatically when HyperTerminal connects to the gadget serial device, so you can leave them set to the default values--these